BuildingSync/schema/docs/notebooks/bsync_examples/Small-Office-Level-2.md

 Space functions are used to define sections of a building used for different purposes.
 The classic example of this is a mixed use commercial real estate, with retail space on the bottom floor and offices in the remainder of the building.
 We do this in BuildingSync via the following:
 - Each space functions gets its own `Section` element
-- Each `Section` element should specify the `Section/SectionType` as "Space function"
+- Each `Section` element should specify the `Section/SectionType` as 'Space function"

 The Small Office, as its name suggests, is just an office space, and therefore we will only create one section for it.